AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 In this example, Contact 1's Demo and Negotiation Stage transitions are included as Demo-01 and Negotiation-01 touchpoints on the Opportunity.
 Contact 2's Demo stage transition occurs *after* Contact 1's, and appears as the Demo-02 (Last) touchpoint on the Opportunity.

 Notice that there isn't a second transition to the Negotiation stage; the Opportunity immediately jumps from Demo-02 (Last) moves to Close Won.
-In this case, Bizible will include the Negotiation transition with the Closed Won touchpoint.
+In this case, Marketo Measure will include the Negotiation transition with the Closed Won touchpoint.